HarshavardhanBallanki/Week-1/README.md

 <h3>🚀 Credits</h3>

-This project is part of the AI-For-India 2.0 – AI 4 Weeks Internship by Edunet Foundation in collaboration with AICTE and Shell.
+This project is part of the AI 4 Weeks Internship by Edunet Foundation in collaboration with AICTE and Shell.